zmra/houseofsharps/README.md

 Play this while juggling work, home, and family obligations, or while managing your grabby siblings fighting over worthless knicknacks and priceless heirlooms, or just to take a break from actually cleaning out the house.

-Because none of this stuff matters, but hey - give us a break, it's what we got!
+Because none of this stuff matters, but hey - give us a break, it's what we got.